brooklyn-data/dbt_artifacts/README.md

 pipx install tox
 ```

-3. Copy and paste `integration_test_project/example-env.sh` as `env.sh`.
+3. From this repository, copy and paste the `integration_test_project/example-env.sh` file and save as `env.sh` in your local repo.
 Fill in the missing values.

-Source the file with `. ./env.sh`.
+4. Source the file in your current shell context with the command: `. ./env.sh`.

-4. From this directory, run
+5. From this directory, run

 ```
 tox -e integration_snowflake # For the Snowflake tests